CIT2318/intro-to-laravel/intro-to-laravel.md

 </html>
 ```

 * In the *resources/views* folder create a new folder and name it 'film'.
-Save your view as *allfilms.php*.
+Save your view as *list-view.php*.
 * Modify the *index* method in *FilmController.php* so it loads this view instead of simply returning a string.

 ```
 function index()
     {
-        return view('film/allfilms');
+        return view('film/list-view');
     }
 ```